Amy Winehouse in popular culture: Music

-Winehouse helped popularise the female British soul wave in the mid-late 2000s, paving the way for prominent artists such as Adele, Duffy, and Estelle.
+Winehouse helped popularise the female British soul wave in the late 2000s, paving the way for prominent artists such as Adele, Duffy, and Estelle.

 Adele has credited Winehouse's success in making her and Welsh singer Duffy's journey to the United States "a bit smoother."
 Lady Gaga credited Winehouse with paving the way for her rise to the top of the charts, explaining that Winehouse made it easier for unconventional women to have mainstream pop success.
-Raphael Saadiq, Anthony Hamilton and John Legend said "Amy Winehouse was produced by people who wanted to create a marketing coup.
+Raphael Saadiq, Anthony Hamilton and John Legend said she "was produced by people who wanted to create a marketing coup.
 The positive side is that it reacquainted an audience with this music and played an introductory role for others.
 This reinvigorated the genre by overcoming the vintage aspect."
-Other artists that have credited Winehouse as an influence or for paving the way for them include Bruno Mars, Tove Lo, Jessie J, Emeli Sandé, Victoria Justice, Paloma Faith, Lana Del Rey, Jess Glynne, Sam Smith, Florence Welch, Halsey, Ariana Grande, Alessia Cara, Estelle, Daya, Jorja Smith, Lauren Jauregui and Billie Eilish.
+Other artists that have credited Winehouse as an influence or for paving the way for them include Bruno Mars, Tove Lo, Jessie J, Emeli Sandé, Victoria Justice, Paloma Faith, Lana Del Rey, Jess Glynne, Sam Smith, Florence Welch, Halsey, Ariana Grande, Alessia Cara, Estelle, Daya, Raye, Jorja Smith, Lauren Jauregui, Olivia Dean, Sienna Spiro, and Billie Eilish.